The Quality Life Jungle of Human Individual Differences

 A Global Public Good

-Well-Being Across Individual, Cultural and DNA Differences
+Well-Being Across Our Individual & Cultural Differences

 A Quality Life